TakMashido/Godot-cloth-simulation/ClothSimulation/VerletPolygon.md

 #### Strech elasticity
 Strength of connection, affect how fast connections go back to it's orginal length when streched.
 Smaller values are more rubbery.
 #### Compression treshold
-Used by DoubleTresholdLinear connections to determine when start interpolating elascity.
-#### Strech treshold
-How many times connection have to be extended to use strech elasticity instead of compress elasticity.
+Used by DoubleTresholdLinear connections to determine when start interpolating elascity.z How many times connection have to be extended to use strech elasticity instead of compress elasticity.

 ## Cloth creation